foundry-rs/book/src/tutorials/best-practices.md

 1. Note the tradeoffs between absolute and relative paths for imports (where absolute paths are relative to the repo root, e.g. `"src/interfaces/IERC20.sol"`), and choose the best approach for your project:

-   - Absolute paths make it easier to see where files are from and reduces churn when moving files around.
+   - Absolute paths make it easier to see where files are from and reduce churn when moving files around.
    - Relative paths make it more likely your editor can provide features like linting and autocomplete, since editors/extensions may not understand your remappings.

 1. If copying a library from a dependency (instead of importing it), use the `ignore = []` option in the config file to avoid formatting that file.
 This makes diffing it against the original simpler for reviewers and auditors.